wenzaca/SmartGardenAlexa/README.md

 -----------
 * skill.json - contains the skill manifest that provides Alexa with your skill metadata.
 [See manifest documentation here](https://developer.amazon.com/docs/smapi/skill-manifest.html)
 * interactionModels - contains interaction model files in JSON format.
 [See interaction model documentation here](https://developer.amazon.com/docs/smapi/interaction-model-schema.html).
-  * en-GB.json - contains the interaction model for the en-US locale.
+  * en-GB.json - contains the interaction model for the en-GB locale.
 * lambda - the parent folder that contains the code of all Lambda functions of this skill.
   * custom
     * lambda_function.py - contains the request handling code that will be deployed to AWS Lambda function.